 Goodwill represents the excess of costs incurred over the fair value of the net assets of acquired businesses.
 Goodwill is not amortized.
 Instead, it is tested for impairment on an annual basis or more frequently whenever events or changes in circumstances indicate that goodwill may be impaired.
 We perform our annual impairment test as of the first day of our fourth fiscal quarter and use qualitative factors to determine whether goodwill is more likely than not to be impaired.
 The qualitative assessment includes assessing the potential impact on our reporting unit's fair value of certain events and circumstances, including macroeconomic conditions, industry and market considerations, cost factors, our market capitalization value, and other relevant entity-specific events.
 If we conclude from the qualitative assessment that goodwill is more likely than not to be impaired, then we perform a two-step quantitative impairment test.
 We are required to use judgment when applying the goodwill impairment test including the identification of reporting units among other considerations.
 We determined we are a single reporting unit for the purpose of our goodwill impairment test.
-Based upon our qualitative assessment of goodwill, we concluded it is more likely than not that the fair value of our reporting unit exceeds its carrying amount and no further quantitative analysis was warranted.
+Based upon our qualitative analysis was warranted.
 During fiscal 2015, 2014, and 2013, there were no indicators of impairment to goodwill.
 Subsequent to December 31, 2015, our stock price has declined due to adverse macroeconomic conditions surrounding the energy industry, which are driven by depressed oil prices.
 As a result of the recent volatility of our market capitalization, it is possible that our goodwill could become impaired, which could result in a material charge and adversely affect our results of operations.